StoccoDavide/ThreadPool/docs/markdown/Mainpage.md

 `ThreadPool` is a simple thread pool library written in C++17 that allows you to run tasks concurrently using a pool of worker threads.
 It is designed to be easy to use, efficient, and flexible, making it suitable for a wide range of applications.
 The library provides a simple interface for submitting tasks and managing the thread pool, while handling the complexities of thread management internally.

-Are you looking for the online documentation?
-Visit [this link](https://stoccodavide.github.io/ThreadPool/)!

 ## Installation

 ### Quick and dirty